EdamMan/Data-Science-Blog-Post/README.md

 4. I will analyze the years wise average_vote_count.
 Profit trends of Drema movies.
 5. Average Runtime of Drema Movies.

+In this Repository Data_Science_Blog_post.ipynb is having jupyter notebook python code.

 2. File Description
 tmdb movie dataset in this data i have 10866 row and 21 attribute which is help me to understand the data trend in movies.